LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 ## Extra: Other forms of axis-angle rotations

-Identical rotations could also be accomplished with other formulas, namely the Rodrigues' formulas for axis-angle rotations and with Pauli matrices.
+Identical rotations could also be accomplished with other formulas, namely the Rodrigues' formulas and with Pauli matrices.
 I will give the formulas without going into detail; this is only to compare forms.

 The Rodrigues' formulas are as follows: